The one thing everyone agrees on is that Lorenzo Jenkins killed Belleair police Officer Jeffery Tackett on June 13.

 What made it more difficult, he contended to Judge Baird, was that prosecutors hadn't told the defense about the tests.
 Under Florida's rules for criminal trials, both sides are supposed to disclose all their evidence before the trial.

-Prosecutors said that they included a mention of the gun tests on two lists of evidence they provided the defense, and that it was up to Jenkins' lawyers to find out what the test results were.
+Prosecutors said they included a mention of the gun tests on two lists of evidence they provided the defense, and that it was up to Jenkins' lawyers to find out what the test results were.

 Baird, saying he was concerned a conviction might be overturned, ordered the mistrial.